 These are descriptive terms, neither of which is in any way derogatory, so please don't take it as an insult if someone identifies you as either one.

-A "lurker" is someone who subscribes to the list (i.e., "follows" the list), without ever posting to it for whatever reason, which is no one else's business, but their own.
+A "lurker" is someone who subscribes to a mailing list (i.e., "follows" the list), without ever posting to it for whatever reason, which is no one else's business, but their own.
 Please note that the vast majority of subscribers are lurkers because some 80-90% of list members never post, at all.
 There is utterly no reason to snear at lurking or lurkers.
-As list admin, I'm gratified that they find the list sufficiently interesting to subscribe, and the active subscribers should be equally grateful that so many people are interested in what they have to say.
+As list admin, I'm gratified that they find the list sufficiently interesting to subscribe, and the active posters should be equally grateful that so many people are interested in what they have to say.